 “Dr. Schmidt is excellent.”

-Maria Schmidt was the supervisor of social studies K-12 for the Westfield Public Schools in Westfield, New Jersey.
-She began teaching social studies at Westfield High School in 1972 and authored the curriculum and initiated the law-related education program and AP United States Government and Politics course there.
-She is an attorney, former adjunct professor of education at Seton Hall University and currently serves as a member of the Law-Related Education Committee of the NJ State Bar Foundation.
-Dr. Schmidt has served as a reader, table leader, and question leader at the annual scoring of the AP Government and Politics examination and currently serves as a consultant for the College Board, leading AP workshops and summer institutes throughout the United States.
-She authored the 1993 edition of the Teacher’s Guide for Courses in AP United States Government and Politics, and in 2002 and 2005 edited the fourth and fifth editions of Multiple-Choice and Free-Response Questions in Preparation for the AP United States Government and Politics Examination and the accompanying teacher’s manual.
-Over the past several years, she has worked with various publishers in developing AP U.S. Government and Politics teaching material ancillaries for use with their college level U.S. Government textbooks.
+Maria Schmidt was the Supervisor of Social Studies K-12 for the Westfield Public Schools in Westfield, N.J.
+She taught social studies at Westfield High School and authored the curriculum and initiated the law-related education courses and AP United States Government and Politics course there.
+She is an attorney, former adjunct professor of education at Seton Hall University, former trustee of the NJ State Bar Foundation and member of its Law-Related Education Committee.
+Dr. Schmidt has served as a Reader, Table Leader, and Question Leader at the annual scoring of the AP Government and Politics examination and currently serves as a consultant for the College Board, leading AP workshops and summer institutes throughout the United States.
+She authored the first edition of the College Board’s Teacher’s Guide for Courses in AP United States Government and Politics and edited the fourth and fifth editions of the D & S Marketing Multiple-Choice and Free-Response Questions in Preparation for the AP United States Government and Politics Examination along with the accompanying teacher’s manual.
+Over the past several years, she has worked with various publishers in reviewing AP US Government and Politics test preparation materials and with college textbook publishers in developing AP U.S. Government and Politics teaching ancillaries for use with their U.S. Government textbooks.

 The faculty have been selected for their teaching expertise, creativity, innovations in teaching and experience with the AP* Program curriculum.
 All faculty members are endorsed and certified by the Middle Atlantic Regional Office of The College Board and have demonstrated a commitment to excellence that is second to none.